Earthquake early warning systems help.

 Japan

 On December 7, 2012, a 7.3 magnitude earthquake struck approximately 150 miles offshore of the northeast coast of Japan.
 Seconds after the first shock wave, notice was sent nationwide of an impending major earthquake.
 Subsequently, television and radio stations interrupted programming to broadcast the message and warnings.
-Meanwhile, messages came via text to cellular phones.
-Thus, Tokyo residents had a full six minutes of warning before they felt the first seismic tremors.
-As a result, this was the first time an early warning system had been successfully used to warn the public of an imminent major earthquake.
+Messages were sent via text to cellular phones.
+Thus, Tokyo residents had a full six minutes of warning before the first seismic tremors were felt.
+This was the first time an early warning system had been successfully used to warn the public of an imminent major earthquake.

 P-waves are followed by more powerful secondary “S” waves.
-In fact, those propagate outward from the earthquake’s epicenter, traveling more slowly than P-waves, but with much more potential for damage.
+Those propagate outward from the earthquake’s epicenter, travelling more slowly than P-waves, but with much more potential for damage.
 The meteorological agency’s computer system analyzes the P-waves and estimates the intensity of the S-waves.
-Consequently, if the S-waves are powerful enough to warrant alerting the public the system issues a warning automatically.
+Consequently, if the S-waves are deemed to be powerful enough to warrant alerting the public the system issues a warning automatically.

-Currently, Japan employs the most sophisticated EEW in the world.
+Currently, Japan still employs the most sophisticated EEW in the world.

 United States

-In the U.S., Earthquake Early Warning (EEW) systems are developing for the western region of the country.
+In the U.S., Earthquake Early Warning (EEW) systems are being developed for the western region of the country.
 Starting in 2006, the United States Geological Survey (USGS) assembled expertise from:

-The goal is an effective EEW system for high-risk areas in the U.S. So, like the Japanese system, the US system utilizes seismic networks to monitor daily seismic activity to detect potentially destructive earthquakes based upon assessment of initial P-waves.
+The goal is an effective EEW system for high risk areas in the U.S. Like the Japanese system, the US system utilizes seismic networks to monitor daily seismic activity to detect potentially destructive earthquakes based upon assessment of initial P-waves.

 EEW System

 ShakeAlert is a demonstration EEW system.
 It began testing in California in January 2012.
 ShakeAlert detects earthquakes via the California Integrated Seismic Network (CISN).
 This is a current network of ground motion sensors.
-Effectively, CISN is a partnership of groups (many of the above-listed organizations) and one of seven regional networks involved in the Advanced National Seismic System (ANSS).
+Effectively, CISN is partnership of groups (many of the above listed organizations) and one of seven regional networks involved in the Advanced National Seismic System (ANSS).

 Strong seismic activity travels at a speed of approximately 2 miles per second.
 So, it is conceivable to detect the source of a large earthquake and transmit a warning to more distant areas before the shaking arrives.

 Virtually, an EEW system on U.S. west coast could give government agencies, transportation systems, and citizens as much as 60 seconds of advanced warning before feeling ground movement.
-Granted, some of that depends on the location of the epicenter and where we detect shakes.
-However, frequency (sound speed) measures seismic waves.
-These seismic waves travel slower than the internet or phone systems (light speed).
+Granted, some of that depends on the location of the epicenter and where the shake is detected.
+However, seismic waves are measured as a frequency (sound speed).
+Seismic waves travel slower than the internet or phone systems (light speed).
 So, theoretically, it is possible to detect the start of an earthquake and quickly send a warning out to locations farther away.